-As at the date of the Circular, the Board is comprised of four (4) directors.
+As at the date of the Circular, the Board is comprised of six (6) directors.
 The composition of the Board reflects a breadth of backgrounds and experience that is important for effective governance and oversight of an international corporation in the geothermal and hydroelectric energy industries.
-Management and the Board believe that given the size of the Corporation and the geographic span of its business, it would be appropriate to have six (6) members on the Board.
-Shareholders will be asked to elect six (6) directors for a term that will end at the close of the next annual meeting of Shareholders or until their successors are duly elected or appointed or until a director vacates his office or is replaced in accordance with the Articles.
+Management and the Board believe that given the size of the Corporation and the geographic span of its business, it is appropriate to have six (6) members of the Board.